-A student's clinical training plan is composed of several broad components, including type of clinical populations served, lifespan factors (child/adolescent/family/adult/couples/older adult), and type of service (community consultation/forensic1/health psychology/sex therapy/mental health/neuropsychology1).
+A student's clinical training plan is composed of several broad components, including type of clinical populations served, lifespan factors (child/adolescent/family/adult/couples/older adult), and type of service (community consultation/forensic/health psychology/sex therapy/mental health/ neuropsychology).
 Across these components, there are both foundational and focal competencies to be attained at the pre-internship and the internship levels in all clinical activities (assessment/diagnosis/consultation/treatment).
 All of these elements inform the development of a clinical training plan that ensures the student will be competitive for the type of internship that is congruent with the student's career goals.
 Bearing this training plan in mind, and taking into account student preferences and career plans, the CPI is responsible for assigning students to external practicum sites.

 The internship/residency application year receives dedicated attention during the meetings with the CPI.
 As well as continuing to meet with students individually during this period, for each internship applicant cohort, the CPI holds three group meetings, beginning in the spring of the application year.
-These meetings address (a) the specifics of the APPIC standard application form (AAPI) and the APPIC/NMS Match, (b) student questions about the application form and the application process, and (c) aspects of preparing for internship interviews and ranking of internship sites.
+These meetings address (a) the specifics of the Association of Psychology Postdoctoral and Internship centers (APPIC) standard application form (AAPI) and the National Matching Service procedures, (b) student questions about the application form and the application process, and (c) aspects of preparing for internship interviews and ranking of internship sites.